svx/k8-traefik/docs/tutorial.md

 You should be able to access the `whoami` application and the Traefik dashboard.

-Load the dashboard on a web browser: [`http://localhost:8080`](http://localhost:8080 "Link to localhost on port 8080 for the Traefik dashboard").
+Load the dashboard in your web browser: [`http://localhost:8080`](http://localhost:8080 "Link to localhost on port 8080 for the Traefik dashboard").
 <!-- markdown-link-check-disable -->
 ![Traefik Dashboard](/img/webui-dashboard.png 'Traefik Dashboard')
 <!-- markdown-link-check-enable -->